MicrosoftDocs/sql-docs/docs/reporting-services/lesson-5-formatting-a-report-reporting-services.md

 ---
 title: "Lesson 5: Format a report (Reporting Services)"
-description: Learn how to format the date and currency fields and the column headers after you've added a data region and some fields to the Sales Orders report.
+description: Learn how to format the date and currency fields and the column headers after you add a data region and some fields to the Sales Orders report.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 04/29/2019